Qiskit/qiskit/doc/example_real_backend.rst

     from qiskit import QuantumCircuit, ClassicalRegister, QuantumRegister
     from qiskit import execute, register

-    # Set your API Token
+    # Set your API Token.
     # You can get it from https://quantumexperience.ng.bluemix.net/qx/account,
     # looking for "Personal Access Token" section.
     QX_TOKEN = "API_TOKEN"